Integer Base Converter

 Frequently Asked Questions

-When is hexadecimal used?
+What is hexadecimal and why is it used?

-How do I convert manually?
+How do I convert decimal to binary?

 Conversion Examples